SrijanDeo-DA-DS/Regression-End_to_End_DataScience_Job_Salary_Predictor/README.md

 ## Data Validation
 * I used python scripts to validate the raw data sent by client.
-* This is done by verifying the name of file and number of columns in the file.
+* This is done by verifying the __Name of File__ and __Number of Columns__ in the file.
 More such checks can be added if needed
+* Data that doesn't pass the validation check goes to folder : bad_data_archived while data that passes all checks goes to : good_data

 ## Data Logging and Custom Exception handling
 * Every step is logged and a separate folder is created for logging.
 Such process can help identify problems in the code